Looking for ELD Devices For Sale?

 With the Garmin, you only need to make a one-time purchase, which includes all the software and data needed to comply with new mandates.

-Over a three-year period, you will pay up to $370 more per driver for the Stoneridge than the Garmin.
-However, when accounting for the costs saved in man hours and reporting, it’s up to each fleet to determine if the cost will reap benefits.
+Over three years, you will pay up to $370 more per driver for the Stoneridge than the Garmin.
+However, when accounting for the costs saved in man-hours and reporting, it’s up to each fleet to determine if the cost will reap benefits.

-The most suitable ELD out there for smaller fleet.
-The bit eld is one of only few eld devices that come with no monthly costs / ongoing subscription.
+The most suitable ELD out there for the smaller fleet.
+The bit eld is one of only a few eld devices that come with no monthly costs / ongoing subscription.